wso2-extensions/esb-connector-tooling/docs/grpc-spec.md

 ## 4. Notes & Limitations
 **Note:**
-- Not supported for multiple package imports
 - Not supported for the deadline option
 - Stream types are not supported
+- Multiple services with one proto file are not supported